brunoton/return-to-consciousness/ego-less-ai.md

 Despite ego-less architecture, current AI systems sometimes exhibit "pleasing behavior"—agreeing with false claims, hedging excessively to avoid offense, or adapting to user preferences at the cost of consistency.
 This seems paradoxical—why would ego-less intelligence prioritize user satisfaction?

 The answer lies in training optimization.
-Modern systems use Reinforcement Learning from Human Feedback (RLHF), which can inadvertently optimize for human preference ratings that don't always align with truthfulness.
+Modern systems use Reinforcement Learning from Human Feedback (RLHF) (Christiano et al., 2017; Ouyang et al., 2022), which can inadvertently optimize for human preference ratings that don't always align with truthfulness.
 Human evaluators sometimes prefer responses that validate their beliefs or avoid challenging assumptions.
 This creates a tension: systems trained to be helpful and harmless may learn patterns that compromise accuracy in certain contexts.

 ### Empirical Evidence

-Research from Anthropic and other labs documents this "sycophancy" effect:
+Research from Anthropic and other labs documents this "sycophancy" effect (Sharma et al., 2023):
 - AI systems mirror users' political views even on factual questions
 - Models express confidence in false statements when users believe them
 - Performance on truthfulness benchmarks often inversely correlates with user satisfaction

-The TruthfulQA benchmark reveals that larger models sometimes perform worse—not from lacking knowledge, but from learning to mirror human misconceptions present in training data.
+Sharma et al. (2023) demonstrated that five state-of-the-art AI assistants consistently exhibit sycophancy behavior across four varied free-form text-generation tasks, with both humans and preference models preferring convincingly-written sycophantic responses over correct ones a non-negligible fraction of the time.
+The TruthfulQA benchmark (Lin et al., 2022) reveals that larger models sometimes perform worse—not from lacking knowledge, but from learning to mirror human misconceptions present in training data.

 ## Part IV: The Political Economy of Ego Reintroduction